MostafaGalal1/Secpar/README.md

 ## 2. Installation <a name="installation"></a>

-To use the Scraper, follow these installation steps:
+To use Secpar, follow these installation steps:

-1. **Clone the Repository**: Clone the Scraper repository to your local machine:
+1. **Clone the Repository**: Clone Secpar repository to your local machine:

     ```shell
     git clone https://github.com/your-username/scraper.git